test-kitchen/test-kitchen/README.md

 that then exercise the service will be able to verify that mysql is working correctly by running queries against the test database.

+## Testing a single configuration only

+To run the tests for a single configuration only specify the configuration on the command line:

+    $ kitchen test --configuration my_configuration

-## Excluding Platforms and Configurations
+## Excluding platforms and configurations

 If you know that a certain configuration is not expected to work on a platform you can choose to `exclude` it from the build: